slembcke/slembcke.github.io/_drafts/WaveSim.md

 	WAVES[i] = complex_number(amp*cos(phase), amp*sin(phase))

 def update_water(time):
-	# Make a copy of the waves with new phases.
+	# Make a copy of the waves with updated phases.
 	waves = complex_array_with_length(WAVES.length)
-	for i in 0 to WAVES.length/2:
+	for i in 0 to WAVES.length:
 		# Calculate the phase for like we did with sines/cosines.
 		const phase = -t*sqrt(i)
 		# Make a complex number with the phase angle we want.